-For the year ended 31 December 2017, the Group employed about 135 employees.
-The male/female composition ratio of the Group was approximately 7:3.
+For the year ended 31 December 2018, the Group employed about 135 (2017: 135) employees.
+The male/female composition ratio of the Group is approximately 7:3.
 The difference in the composition can be explained by the difference in job nature.
 In addition, the Group welcome any age range of people to join the Group as long as they are keen to learn and participate.